 Some undergraduate study programs require certain language skills, which have to be proven either within the application procedure or within the enrollment at Freie Universität Berlin.

 Our website "undergraduate degree programs" includes information on whether specific language skills are required for admission, and if so, what the requirements are and if language tests are involved.
-This information is also available from the brochure entitled "Von der Schule an die Freie Universität Berlin" (pdf-file, only in German).
+This information is also available from the brochure entitled "Von der Schule an die Freie Universität Berlin" (only in German).

 Please note that under certain circumstances you have to pass several language tests (depending on the chosen program) and the test registration or the exemption from tests has to be done for each subject.